andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 }
 ```

 **Note:** The `components` property is a JavaScript object that maps HTML elements to custom React components.
 The keys of the object are the HTML element names and the values are the custom React components.
-The mapping also gives you access to a `node` property that contains the parsed HTML element (type `Element`).
+The mapping also gives us access to a `node` property that contains the parsed HTML element (type `Element`).

 ## Adding syntax highlighting to Markdown code blocks